-The Group explores and creates newly developed products through joint research with research institutions, such as University of Tsukuba, and regards development of new products as an important business strategy to expand the existing product line up such as HAL for Medical Use, Wellbeing, Care Support, Labor Support, and Cleaning Robot as well as Transportation Robot that is equipped with artificial intelligence.
+As a company that focuses on research and Development, the Group explores and creates newly developed products through joint research with research institutions, such as University of Tsukuba, and regards development of new products as an important business strategy to expand the existing product line up such as HAL for Medical Use, Well-being, Care Support, Labor Support, and Cleaning Robot as well as Transportation Robot that is equipped with artificial intelligence.

 However, there is no guarantee that such new products will be successfully explored and created.
 If exploration and creation activities of new products were hindered for some reason, the Group's financial condition and business performance might be affected.